RPIForge/website/README.md

 	-volunteers
 	-verified_email

 You will also want to create a machine at `/admin/machine_management/machine/` and create slots for it at `/admin/machine_management/machineslot/`.
+Finally you will want to create a semester in my forge.
 This will allow you to use the site with full functionality

 ## Contributing
 Take a look at the current issues and the current project to see priorities.